kbaseba/UWB_low_power_localization/docs/Proposal/proposal.md

 **Hardware:** Tilboon, Renish
 **Software:** Colin, Peter

-**TASKS: 6-7?
-Weeks of ACTUAL work, 1-2 for presentation & submission**

 1. Research of problem statement and related areas
 2. High-level block diagram of the system design.
 (General)